Cluster candidates with massive quiescent galaxies at $z\sim2$: Introduction

-The redshift records of confirmed clusters are at $z \sim 2$.
+The redshift records of confirmed clusters are at $z\sim2$.
 For example, \citet{newman14} have spectroscopically confirmed the rich cluster (JKCS 041) at $z=1.80$.
-This cluster is also detected with extended X-ray emission by the Chandra X-ray Observatory (Chandra; \citealt{weisskopf02}) and hosts 19 confirmed member galaxies, of which 15 are quiescent galaxies (see also \eg, \citealt{andreon09, andreon14}). \citet{willis20} have reported a similar cluster at $z = 1.98$ (XLSSC 122) with ICM detection through the Sunyaev-Zel'dovich effect \citep{mantz18}.
-The halo mass of this cluster has been estimated to be $M_\mathrm{halo} \sim 10^{15} ~M_\odot$ at $z=0$ \citep{willis20}; comparable to the mass of the Coma Cluster.
-In addition, there are other reports of mature clusters at $z \sim 2$: C1 J1449+0856 at $z = 2.0$ (\citealt{gobat11, gobat13, strazzullo13}); IDCS J1426.5+3508 at $z=1.8$ (\citealt{stanford12}), IDCS J1433.2+3306 at $z=1.9$ (\citealt{zeimann12}), a cluster in the COSMOS field at $z=2.1$ (\citealt{spitler12, yuan14}), Spiderweb protocluster at $z=2.2$ (\citealt{tozzi22, mascolo23}).
+This cluster is also detected with extended X-ray emission by the Chandra X-ray Observatory (Chandra; \citealt{weisskopf02}) and hosts 19 confirmed member galaxies, of which 15 are quiescent galaxies (see also \eg, \citealt{andreon09, andreon14}). \citet{willis20} have reported a similar cluster at $z=1.98$ (XLSSC 122) with ICM detection through the Sunyaev-Zel'dovich effect \citep{mantz18}.
+The halo mass of this cluster has been estimated to be $M_\mathrm{halo}\sim10^{15}~M_\odot$ at $z=0$ \citep{willis20}; comparable to the mass of the Coma Cluster.
+In addition, there are other reports of mature clusters at $z\sim2$: C1 J1449+0856 at $z=2.0$ (\citealt{gobat11, gobat13, strazzullo13}); IDCS J1426.5+3508 at $z=1.8$ (\citealt{stanford12}), IDCS J1433.2+3306 at $z=1.9$ (\citealt{zeimann12}), a cluster in the COSMOS field at $z=2.1$ (\citealt{spitler12, yuan14}), Spiderweb protocluster at $z=2.2$ (\citealt{tozzi22, mascolo23}).
 Despite these efforts, there is only a too small sample to discuss environmental effects statistically.
 A larger cluster sample is needed to fully understand the role of environmental effects at this frontier redshift.

 In this paper, we report the discovery of seven cluster candidates at $z\sim 2$ with massive quiescent galaxies in the $\sim3.5\,\mathrm{deg}^{2}$ XMM-LSS field.
 We first construct a photometric redshift catalog based on wide and deep multiwavelength photometric data covering from optical to near-infrared.
 We then assume red sequence galaxies well trace evolved clusters and search for overdensities of massive quiescent galaxies, identifying seven prominent candidates at $z\sim2$.
 Interestingly, extended X-ray emission is detected from one of them.
-They are good test beds to examine the role of environmental quenching and its physical origins at this frontier redshift of $z\sim2$.
+They are good test beds to examine the role of environmental quenching and its physical origins at this frontier redshift of $z\sim2$ \footnote{The terms `cluster' and `protocluster' are frequently used to distinguish between gravitationally bound and unbound systems at high redshift.
+While further observations are necessary to confirm whether the overdensities identified in this study are gravitationally bound, we refer to our samples as ‘cluster candidates' since they represent significant overdensities on the cluster-halo scale, approximately 1 Mpc.}

 The structure of this paper is as follows.
 Section~\ref{sec:data} presents the data and photometric redshift catalog construction.
 Our cluster-finding method and identified cluster candidates at $z\sim2$ are described in Section~\ref{sec:analysis}.
 In this section, we also report the detection of extended X-ray emission from one of the candidates.
 In Section~\ref{sec:discussion}, we discuss the properties of galaxies associated with these candidates and the environmental effects at $z\sim2$.
 Section~\ref{sec:conclusions} summarizes and concludes the paper.
 Throughout this paper, we use \citet{chabrier03} initial mass function and a flat $\Lambda$CDM cosmology with $H_0 = 70 \mathrm{~km ~s^{-1} ~Mpc^{-1}}$, $\Omega_m = 0.3$ and $\Omega_\Lambda = 0.7$.
 All magnitudes are in the AB system \citep{oke83}.